 Unfortunately, it’s not uncommon for companies to pay a large ransom to a hack that was not a high risk because they misunderstand the scope of the threat.

 Cyber security professionals can help you assess the risk, recover from the attack, and work with you to create protocols to prevent any future ones.
+Furthermore, certain cyber security insurance can cover the cost of online extortion.
+If your company is at high risk for cyber attacks you can look into the cost, coverage, and whether your company needs it here.

 Prevention is the best medicine